metaborg/java-front/java-front/languages/Java-1.5/README.md

 Declarative specification of Java's static semantics.
-Syntax is specified in SDF, AST transformations in Stratego, name binding in NaBL, and type analysis in TS.
+Syntax is specified in SDF3, AST transformations in Stratego, name binding in NaBL, and type analysis in TS.

 Each directory contains specifications for a section of the Java language: